Native American languages

 Go back to the list of South American Indian tribes

-Go back to our Native American websites for kids
+Go back to our Native American facts for children

 Would you like to help our organization act to preserve Bare and other endangered languages?